 Cyprus participated in one international conference of the Oslo Process to develop the convention text in Vienna in December 2007, but attended the formal negotiations of the convention in Dublin in May 2008 and the Convention on Cluster Munitions Signing Conference in Oslo in December 2008 only as an observer.

-Cyprus subsequently signed the convention at the UN in New York in September 2009, becoming the 100thsignatory to the convention.
-Cyprus informed States Parties that it was expected to complete ratification in 2012 following the introduction of the legislation approving ratification in the House of Representatives in 2011.
+Cyprus subsequently signed the convention at the UN in New York in September 2009, becoming the 100th signatory to the convention.
+Cyprus indicated it would complete ratification following the introduction of the legislation approving ratification in the House of Representatives in 2011.
 However, in April 2013, a government official informed the Monitor that ratification of the convention had “unfortunately…been put on hold” due to “other considerations.”
-In May 2015, the Ministry of Foreign Affairs told the Monitor that the parliament was still considering ratification and “the fact that Turkey, whose occupation forces have been stationed illegally on Cyprus since 1974, has not yet joined the convention.”
+In May 2015, the Ministry of Foreign Affairs responded to a Monitor query about the status of the ratification by raising “the fact that Turkey, whose occupation forces have been stationed illegally on Cyprus since 1974, has not yet joined the convention.”
 Since 2011, various government officials have communicated with the Monitor and the Cluster Munition Coalition (CMC) about the ratification process.

-Cyprus has participated in several Meetings of States Parties of the convention, most recently the Seventh Meeting of States Parties in Geneva in September 2017.
-It attended the convention’s intersessional meetings in 2011–2013.
+Cyprus has participated in several Meetings of States Parties of the convention, most recently the Eighth Meeting of States Parties in Geneva in September 2018.

 Cyprus is a State Party to the Mine Ban Treaty.
 Cyprus is also party to the Convention on Conventional Weapons (CCW).

 Cyprus informed the Monitor in 2012 that it has never used, produced, or transferred cluster munitions.